Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Application: learning a basis with improved approximation properties

-The use of complete sequences for approximation problems is ubiquitous in applied and engineering sciences.
-Here, an unknown function $f$ is approximated in the linear span of a truncated complete sequence $(\gamma_n)_{n=0}^{N-1}$ for some $N \in \mathbb{N}$.
-The fact that the sequence is complete ensures that the approximation error converges to zero as $N \to \infty$.
-However, in practice, the accuracy of the approximation and the convergence rate highly depend on the choice of the complete sequence~\cite{Gottlieb:SpectralMethods:1977}.
-This dependence renders methods to chose an optimal complete sequence for a given problem highly desirable.
+The use of bases for approximation problems is ubiquitous in applied and engineering sciences.
+Typically, an unknown function $f$ on a domain $\Omega \subseteq \mathbb{R}^n$ is approximated in the linear span of a truncated basis $(\gamma_n)_{n=0}^{N-1}$ of the space $L^2(\Omega)$ for some $N \in \mathbb{N}$.
+Due to the completeness of $(\gamma_n)_{n=0}^\infty$ in $L^2(\Omega)$, the approximation error converges to zero as $N \to \infty$.
+In practice, the accuracy of the approximation and the convergence rate highly depend on the choice of the basis~\cite{Gottlieb:SpectralMethods:1977}.
+This dependence renders methods to choose an optimal basis for a given problem highly desirable.

-We argue here that one can construct a problem-specific complete sequence by optimizing a perturbation to an orthonormal basis \emph{via} a well-posed composition operator.
+We argue here that one can construct a problem-specific basis by optimizing a perturbation to an orthonormal basis \emph{via} a composition operator.
 The following example suggests that a perturbation induced by a function as simple as a shifting mapping can lead to a significant improvement in the approximation of a target function.